 A semen analysis is the basic test of male fertility

-As such, it is important that it be performed by medical professionals who understand the importance of proper specimen handling, preparation, and evaluation.
-All of the embryologists and andrologists at Ovation® Fertility have been specially trained by our Scientific Director, Dr. Tex Vermillyea, They are sensitive to both scheduling issues and the embarrassment that men often feel in relation to this test.
-As a result, they will work with you to allow you to perform this test in the environment that will lead to the best quality specimen.
+All of the embryologists and andrologists at Ovation® Fertility have been specially trained in state-of-the-art procedures for semen analysis.
+They are sensitive to both scheduling issues and the embarrassment that men often feel in relation to this test.
+They will work with you to allow you to collect a semen sample for this test in the environment that will lead to the best-quality specimen.

 Collecting a sample